Edimosphy/Symptom-Medicare/README.md

 Contact via email - edimosphy@gmail.com

 ## Disclaimer
-This is not a replacement to medical treatment and diagnosis but to aid in medical diagnosis, research, treatment and education.
+This is not a replacement to medical treatment, diagnosis and test but to aid in medical diagnosis, research, treatment and education.